 Explore the charms of Mt Gambier

-Mt Gambier is situated roughly at the halfway point of your journey, making it a great option for an overnight stop.
+Mt Gambier is situated roughly halfway through your journey, making it a great option for an overnight stop.

 South Australia's second biggest city, it is best known for its breathtaking landscape of volcanic limestone, as well as its crater lake which turns a stunning shade of blue overnight as the seasons change.

 One of the best accommodation options here is the excellent Mount Gambier Hotel.
 Located in a gorgeous period building dating from 1862, it features a lively gastropub downstairs and the hotel upstairs.

 Located near the downtown area, and in walking distance of the town's main attractions, this hotel is known for its attentive staff and its fantastic attention to detail.

 Rooms here have both air conditioning and heating, so whatever time of the year you visit the temperature will be comfortable for you.